anpaz/qstack/README.md

 # Ideas

-- Pure quantum language.
+- Pure quantum language with support for classical integration.
-- Compilers can focus on quantum elements
+- Clear and simple boundaries between classical and quantum execution.
-- Clear boundaries of execution steps.
+- Dynamic layers define both classical and quantum instructions.

 # Programs and Kernels

 A quantum program is comprised of a list of kernels.
-A kernel represents a unit of computation consisting of:
+A kernel represents a unit of quantum computation consisting of:

 ```grammar
 program       :== kernels